IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 Introduction
 ------------

 Before you embark on customizing metadata in Dataverse you should make sure you are aware of the modest amount of customization that is available with the Dataverse web interface.
-It's possible to hide fields and make field required by clicking "Edit" at the dataverse level, clicking "General Information" and making adjustments under "Metadata Fields" as described in the context of dataset templates in the :doc:`/user/dataverse-management` section of the User Guide.
+It's possible to hide fields and make field required by clicking "Edit" at the dataverse level, clicking "General Information" and making adjustments under "Metadata Fields" as described in the :ref:`create-dataverse` section of the Dataverse Management page in the User Guide.

 Much more customization of metadata is possible, but this is an advanced topic so feedback on what is written below is very welcome.
 The possibilities for customization include:

 -  Editing and adding metadata fields

 -  Editing and adding instructional text (field label tooltips and text box watermarks)

 -  Editing and adding controlled vocabularies

--  Changing which fields depositors must use in order to save datasets (see also "dataset templates" in the :doc:`/user/dataverse-management` section of the User Guide.)
+-  Changing which fields depositors must use in order to save datasets (see also :ref:`dataset-templates` section of the User Guide.)

 -  Changing how saved metadata values are displayed in the UI